 Appendix G contains a summary of some of the characteristics of the TR market, including a list of possible TR withdrawal and injection zones.

-2.1 The Market
+2.1 The Transmission Rights Market

 In order to participate in any round of a TR auction, you must be an authorized participant in the IESO-administered markets and have signed a Participation Agreement with the IESO prior to the date TR auction round is to be conducted.
 Also, a TR market deposit must be paid to the IESO no less than five (5) business days prior to the date the TR auction round is to be conducted (Ch.8, S.4.8.2 of the market rules).

-The IESO conducts separate auctions for short-term and long-term TRs (Section 3).
+The IESO conducts separate auctions for short-term and long-term TRs (refer to Section 3).
 TR Bids submitted to the TR auction are subject to the bidding limits established as a function of the TR market deposit described in Section 2.3.
-TRs are auctioned and traded in increments of 1 megawatt (MW) of the market rules.
-They convey to the holder i.e. TR participant who acquired TRs, the right to a settlement amount equal to the greater of zero and the number of TRs multiplied by the price difference between the TR settlement price at the withdrawal TR zone and the TR settlement price at the injection TR zone (Ch.8.4.4.1).
+TRs are auctioned and traded in increments of 1 megawatt (MW), as per Chapter 8, section 4.2.2 of the market rules (MR Ch.8 s4.2.2).
+They convey to the holder i.e. TR participant who acquired TRs, the right to a settlement amount equal to the greater of zero and the number of TRs multiplied by the price difference between the TR settlement price at the withdrawal TR zone and the TR settlement price at the injection TR zone (MR Ch.8 s.4.4.1).
 The total amount of short-term and long-term TRs reflects a level of intertie flows that is expected to be physically possible in each direction under expected system conditions during the period for which the TRs are valid.
 This quantity of TRs is auctioned in a competitive process.

 Refer to the TR Pre-Auction Reports published on the IESO website at least 30 days in advance of each TR auction.
-This public information provides historical pricing relative to TR zones, historical zonal interface, forecast available transfer capability, total TR offered, and other related information that may be used by TR participants in determining their appropriate bidding strategy.
-See Appendix B for the information that is published (as per ).
+This public information provides historical pricing relative to TR zones, historical zonal interface, forecast available transfer capability, forecasted total TRs available, and other related information that may be used by TR participants in determining their appropriate bidding strategy.
+See Appendix B for the information that is published (as per MR Ch.8 s.4.12.1).

 2.2 IESO Determination of TRs for Auction